suncoast-devs/handbook/lessons/css-intro/cascade-and-inheritance.md

 }
 ```

-Whereas in this example the first rule wins because source order is overruled by
+Whereas in this example, the first rule wins because source order is overruled
-specificity:
+by specificity:

 ```css
 /* This rule will win since it is more specific */